MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/responsible-ai/faqs-ai-summarization-hq.md

 ## What are the limitations of AI summarization in Commerce headquarters?
 How can users minimize the impact of limitations when using the system?

-For very large documents, only a subset of the most impactful dataset are prefiltered to avoid token size limitation.
+For very large documents, only a subset of the most impactful datasets are prefiltered to avoid token size limitation.
 The generated content should never be used without manual review or supervision.

 ## What operational factors and settings allow for effective and responsible use of AI summarization in Commerce headquarters?

 When you use the feature, you should follow these recommendations:

 - Confirm that your company has sufficient control over data permissions to ensure that business data can't be manipulated to influence AI data processing in an undesirable way.
-- In case of big priority issues, the summarization capability can be turned off from the **Feature management** workspace in headquarters.
+- In case of large priority issues, the summarization capability can be turned off from the **Feature management** workspace in headquarters.
 There are also granular controls to turn off summarization for individual forms based on business need and relevance.